Extension Forestry Team

 Amanda supports Extension Forestry programming and various field operations.
 Her work focuses on:

-• Maintaining active research sites, focused on storm-resilient forests.
+• Maintaining active research sites.

 Contact Information